 With the update 1.6, the Ledger Nano S has an improved display UI.
 So, the device displays the full cryptocurrency address without the need to scroll.
 This allows for easier verification of the target destination.
 The Nano S uses a USB micro-B interface for charging and connecting to the PC.

 With its plans to continue its firmware upgrades in the future, clearly the Ledger will never fully abandon the Nano S.

 Ease of Use: 4/5

 Why Use a Hardware Wallet

 With traditional currencies, you, the user, are the most important person.
 If you have ever lost your bank card, you can always go to the bank with some sort of identification and request for access back to your account.

 Hardware wallets can protect you against these things.
 They add an extra layer of security by storing the private key on the device itself.
-The only way to hack it would be to have physical access to the hardware wallet or with the backup phrase.
+The only way to hack it would be to have physical access to the hardware wallet or the backup phrase.

-Ledger Nano S worth it in 2019?
+Ledger Nano S Worth it in 2023?